• linked in

 3. The ‘h1′ tag – there are a series of ‘h’, or header tags which add structure to our on-page content.
 The h1 is the most important from a ranking point of view.
 Its not essential to have such a tag but it will make a difference in competitive situations.

 So, lets take a look at where these tags show up.
-If you go to google and search for ‘industrial computers’, you should get ….
+If you go to google and search for Parrot Supplies, you should get ….

-You’ll see the listing in 3rd place is Bluechiptechnology, one of our customers (you should be impressed if you notice top right that they are 3rd from almost 1 billion competing pages!).
-The blue/purple link is of course their ‘title’ tag, and the text immediately below is the contents of their ‘description’ tag.
+You’ll see the listing in 1st place is Northern Parrots, one of our customers.
+The blue/purple link is of course their Title tag, and the text immediately below is the contents of their ‘description’ tag.

-If you go to their homepage – www.bluechiptechnology.co.uk – and view the source code (as you practised doing in the previoius lesson 5), you will see the detail of the description tag in the 5th line down….
+If you go to their homepage – www.northernparrots.com – and view the source code (as you practised doing in the previous lesson 5), you will see the detail of the description tag in the 16th line down….

-You’ll also see, directly below it, the ‘keyword’ tag.
+You’ll also see, directly above it, the Keyword tag.
 So heres some detail on exactly how to structure your homepage description and keyword tags….

 The Description Tag